-None of us like to gaze in the mirror and see a couple extra inches here, a few extra pounds there.
+None of us like to gaze in the mirror and see a couple of extra inches here, a few extra pounds there.
 And yet, it’s a common reality for so many of us.
 In fact, the number of overweight and even obese Americans has been on the rise for years.
 Over the past few decades, we’ve seen ourselves getting bigger and bigger, and there’s one huge factor lurking behind those higher numbers on the scale: stress.

 Modern life is stressful, and it seems to become more and more so with each passing year.
 Unfortunately, stress and weight gain are intimately linked, and there are several reasons for this.
-Let’s find out what they are, and what we can do about it.
+Let’s find out what they are, and what we can do about them.

 Stress and malnutrition

-Think about those days when you find yourself scarfing down a hamburger from a fast food chain because you don’t have time to cook a nutritious meal.
+Think about those days when you find yourself scarfing down a hamburger from a fast-food chain because you don’t have time to cook a nutritious meal.
 What about those times you eat something from the vending machine at your desk because you don’t have time for a lunch break?
 Maybe you eat on the run — having a muffin in your car as you rush to work.

 If this sounds familiar, you’re eating foods that harm your body and mind, rather than nourish them — simply because you’re short on time.
 In other words, your life is moving at too fast a pace and you can’t seem to catch up.
-If life has been feeling this way for awhile, you’re most likely experiencing chronic stress.
+If life has been feeling this way for a while, you’re most likely experiencing chronic stress.
 And this form of stress has you making the wrong food choices, and perhaps even overeating while you’re at it.
 How will you ever maintain a healthy weight at this rate?

 If this is the case, lifestyle changes need to be made if you want to get your health back on track.
 Consider cooking a bunch of healthy meals on Sunday that you can freeze and eat throughout the week.
 Create a meal plan that’s both delicious and nutritious.
-Planning in this way can help make the last-minute stops at the fast food joints a thing of the past.
+Planning in this way can help make the last-minute stops at fast-food joints a thing of the past.

 Chronic stress does a number on your hormones.
 Three primary hormones that contribute to stress-related weight gain are adrenaline, cortisol, and CRH.
-When these stress hormone are activated, we go into fight or flight mode, which causes the body to hold onto fat and glucose.
+When these stress hormones are activated, we go into fight or flight mode, which causes the body to hold onto fat and glucose.
 This storing of fat often results in the accumulation of belly fat — no good for our weight loss efforts.